Colorado Parks and Wildlife’s conservation work has touched almost every county in Colorado.

-The CWHP is an incentive-based, voluntary program that utilizes Conservation Easements, Access Easements, and in some circumstances, fee title purchases to accomplish strategic wildlife conservation goals and/or public access goals.
-Priority is given to Conservation Easements and Public Access Easements over Fee Title per CPW Policy and Title 33-4-102.7 C.R.S.
+CWHP is an incentive-based, voluntary program that accomplishes strategic wildlife conservation goals and/or public access goals using Conservation Easements, Access Easements, and in some circumstances, fee title purchases.
+Priority is given to Conservation Easements and Public Access Easements over Fee Title (per CPW Policy and Title 33-4-102.7 C.R.S.).

 Amanda NimsProgram ManagerColorado Parks and Wildlife(303) firstname.lastname@example.org